 Leica M9 versus Leica M Typ 240

-The Leica M9 and the Leica M (Typ 240) are two enthusiast cameras that were revealed to the public, respectively, in September 2009 and September 2012.
+The Leica M9 and the Leica M (Typ 240) are two enthusiast cameras that were announced, respectively, in September 2009 and September 2012.
 Both the M9 and the M Typ 240 are rangefinder-style mirrorless cameras that are equipped with a full frame sensor.
 The M9 has a resolution of 18.1 megapixel, whereas the M Typ 240 provides 23.7 MP.

-An illustration of the physical size and weight of the Leica M9 and the Leica M Typ 240 is provided in the side-by-side display below.
+The physical size and weight of the Leica M9 and the Leica M Typ 240 are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the M9 – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the M9 – represents the basis for the calculations across all the size and weight measures).

 In this particular case, the Leica M9 and the Leica M Typ 240 have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the M Typ 240 is markedly heavier (16 percent) than the M9.
 It is noteworthy in this context that the M Typ 240 is splash and dust-proof, while the M9 does not feature any corresponding weather-sealing.